 The APAIS survey design and estimation methods were certified in December of 2012.
 The survey was designed between 2008 and 2010.
 In 2010, a year-long pilot study in North Carolina was conducted to test the feasibility of the new approach (Breidt et al., 2012).
-The study specifically assessed the effects on various measures of survey performance and select estimates through side-by-side comparisons with the ongoing MRFSS Intercept Survey.
+The study specifically assessed the effects on various measures of survey performance and selected estimates through side-by-side comparisons with the ongoing MRFSS Intercept Survey.

-The pilot study was evaluated by independent peer-reviewers and the MRIP Operations Team; the Operations Team evaluated both the peer-reviews and the report, and recommended the methods be certified following a point-by-point response to the reviews.
-Both the MRIP Executive Steering Committee and NMFS Leadership supported the Operations Team recommendation, and the methods were officially recommended for large-scale implementation beginning in wave 2 of 2013.
+The pilot study was evaluated by independent peer-reviewers and the MRIP Operations Team; the Operations Team evaluated both the peer-reviewer comments and the report, and recommended the methods be certified once the comments were addressed.
+Both the MRIP Executive Steering Committee and NMFS Leadership supported the Operations Team recommendation, and the new methods were implemented in all surveyed states beginning in wave 2 of 2013.